aspnet/Security/README.md

 Travis:   [![Travis](https://travis-ci.org/aspnet/Security.svg?branch=dev)](https://travis-ci.org/aspnet/Security)

-ASP.NET Security contains the security and authorization middlewares for ASP.NET 5.
+ASP.NET Security contains the security and authorization middlewares for ASP.NET Core 1.0.

-This project is part of ASP.NET 5.
-You can find samples, documentation and getting started instructions for ASP.NET 5 at the [Home](https://github.com/aspnet/home) repo.
+This project is part of ASP.NET Core 1.0.
+You can find samples, documentation and getting started instructions for ASP.NET Core 1.0 at the [Home](https://github.com/aspnet/home) repo.

 ### Notes